-Create an educational poster, notebook or display about any manual activity or on any veterinary science topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any veterinary science topic of choice that is age/ grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any veterinary science topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any veterinary science topic of choice that is age/ grade appropriate.

-Create an educational poster, notebook or display about any manual activity or on any veterinary science topic of choice that is age/grade appropriate.
+Create an educational poster, notebook or display about any veterinary science topic of choice that is age/ grade appropriate.
 Youth may also choose to develop a teaching aid, develop a project in conjunction with a veterinarian and present a report about that project and its findings, or another report of your choosing.